Haoweee/Credit-Card-Fraud-Detection/README.md

 1. Load the Data
 2. Data Cleaning
    - Assign proper dtypes to columns
    - Check for missingness and duplicates
    - Handle missing values appropriately
    - Check for outliers
    - Determine correlation matrices
 3. Data Transformation
    - Standardize Data
    - One Hot Encode categorical features
 4. Feature Engineering
    - City population to extra small, small, medium, large, extra large
    - Combined job types by keywords
    - Age at transaction
    - Average transaction amount
    - Unique transaction in a day
    - Transaction sequence
    - Calculate time since last transaction
    - Calculate distance between user location and merchant location

 ## Findings

 ![Class Imbalance](./images/class-imbalance.png)

 There is a significant class imbalance in this dataset.
-So I decided to manually randomly undersample the dataset to balance the target class
+So I decided to randomly undersample the dataset to balance the target class.

 ![Age Distribution of Fraudulent Customers](./images/age-f.png)